MainulDip/LinuxEveryday/LinuxServer-001.md

 RMP is the low level tool used by both YUM and DNF

 * YUM is the suggested way to install on red hat distributions by `yum install package-name`, use `yum upgrade` to do both update and upgrade

+### APT Package Management System:
+APT host all the repositories, from where packages can be install (apt will search the specified app from the source list and install).

+inside `/etc/apt` directory, `sources.list` contains all sources apps can be searched to install and `sources.list.d` is a directory which can host another `sources.list` file that will be used by default.

+To add a custom repository to the `sources.list` file is a two steep process
+- add the repository, ie `deb https://repositoryname.com release-type/stable repository-type/non-free/universe/`, then save and update by `apt update`
+- then add `gpg` key for signing to secure form man-in-the-middle attack.
+To do so, first download and add the gpg-key file from the repo by `wget -q0 https://repository.com/gpg.key | apt-key add -`.
+All installed keys can be checked/list in the system can be viewed by `apt-key list`.
+Finally update using `apt update`

+### PPA (alternative to APT for custom repo adding) | Personal Package Archive for Ubuntu:
+This is another way of adding a repository (instead of manual `sources.list` + gpg key way).
+Repository can be hooked by `add-apt-repository ppa:<repository-name>`.
+Which will add the new repo in the `sources.list` and download/install gpg key behind the scene.

+### Configure RedHat based dist's repository with YUM:
+Main repository configuration RedHat/CentOS resides in `/etc/yum.conf` file.
+And all repositories live inside `/etc/yum.repos.d` directory.
+New repo can be hooked by `yum install repo-name` and the repo will be listed inside yum.repos.d directory.

+### pacman for Arch Linux:
+`packman -S packagename` to install a package

+### User management in Linux:
+`useradd` is a low level tool, better use `adduser` command.
+Use `userdel` to delete user. `usermod` to modify existing user

+`usermod -g/-G/-a groupname username`, modify users group, -g for primary group, -G for secondary/supplementary group and -a for appending group.

+Using `-G` alone will replace previously users assigned group with new group.
+So better use `-a -G`. like `usermod -a -G groupname username`

+### Managing Local Groups | Primary, Secondary/Supplementary:
+Each user has its onw personal primary group in linux.
+Usually the primary group is same as username.
+Also there are Secondary/Supplementary groups that a user might belong to.
+Enrolling on Secondary/Supplementary group allows the user to access directories that the user's primary group has no access.

+`groupadd`, `groupmod` and `groupdel` are most used commands to manage groups.

+`groupadd somegroup` will create a new group called as is `groups username` will list all the user's primary and secondary/supplementary groups

+### Querying User Info
+`who`, `w`, `what` and `pinky` will list all the logged in users and their info `whoami` will list current logged in user
+`id username` will list info about a specific user (id, group-id and groups) `last` will give the history of the previously logged-in users list

+### User Profile | `.bash-profile`, `.bashrc`:
+There are 2 types of profile, system-wide for all users and individual.
+There are all shell commands to setup working environment

+For all users/system-wide profile, `/etc/environment` is for path variables.

+when system boots and user logged in, `/etc/profile` script runs for system-wide.
+When user opens a terminal, for ubuntu `/etc/bash.bashrc` or `/etc/bashrc` (redhat) will run.

+Also Individual profiles are also gonna load.
+Which are `.bashrc`, `.profile` or `bash.profile` in `/home/user/` directory.